nikolashn/basque/MANUAL.md

 - Arrays can be casted to other array types of the same size, e.g. `u64[3]` can be casted to `i8[24]`.

 ### Functions
-Funcs (functions) are a type that represents procedures.
+Func (function) is a type that represents procedures.
 The return type of a func can be any type assignable to a variable, or `void` (representing no return value).
 Funcs may have optional parameters, similar to as in C++.

 ### Other future types
 In the future there will be support for many other types: floating point numbers, structures, enumerations, and more.